gx0r/nary/README.md

 # nary
-Nary stands for "Nary ain't Rust Yarn"
+Nary stands for "Nary ain't Rusty Yarn"

 Toy npm-like installer to see what writing one in Rust could be like.